Pedro Martinez Gets After Tanaka: 'I Don't See Him Getting Any Better'

 The Yankees are hoping Martinez’s comments end up out in left field somewhere, because their chances of making the playoffs hinge directly on Tanaka getting his act together.
 Though New York currently sits atop of the AL East, it holds only a two-game lead over one of Martinez’s former teams, the Boston Red Sox.

 Tanaka, who pitched a three-hitter earlier this season in Boston, will be on the mound Tuesday night when the Yankees and Red Sox resume their bitter rivalry.
+If history is any indication, he should be at least decent.
+He is 2-0 with a 2.14 ERA in his last five starts against the Red Sox.

 MORE: Sweeny: Yankees Out To Validate Opponents’ Fears On Big Homestand

-Since his 97-pitch gem in the 3-0 win at Fenway Park on April 27, Tanaka has been abysmal by his usual lofty standards, going 2-4 with an 8.42 ERA in six starts.
+However, since his 97-pitch gem in the 3-0 win at Fenway Park on April 27, Tanaka has been abysmal by his usual lofty standards, going 2-4 with an 8.42 ERA in six starts.
 During that span, the Japanese right-hander allowed 48 hits, including 11 home runs, and 29 earned runs in just 31 innings.

 “It’s tough, obviously,” Tanaka said through an interpreter after allowing seven earned runs and nine hits over 5 2/3 innings in a 10-4 loss at Baltimore on May 31.
 “The games that I’ve been pitching, we’ve been losing.
 It’s tough.
 I’ve just got to keep on fighting.”

-Yankees pitching coach Larry Rothschild told reporters prior to Tuesday’s opener against Boston he’s not necessarily worried about Tanaka’s velocity.
-His problems have stemmed more from his location and predictability.
+Yankees pitching coach Larry Rothschild told reporters prior to Tuesday’s opener against Boston he’s not necessarily worried about Tanaka’s velocity or bite on his out pitches, concerns some have due to the partially torn elbow ligament he has pitched with over the last few seasons.
+Rothschild seems to believe the right-hander’s problems have stemmed more from his location and predictability.

 “I think he needs to just worry about one thing and that is the pitch at hand,” Rothschild said.
 “Take the focus off all the other stuff and just make pitches.’’